Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Step 5: Ransomware Deployment.
 Ransomware operators use purchased access to enter networks and perform reconnaissance.
 They move laterally before deploying ransomware or exfiltrating data for extortion.

-The 12% increase in infostealer credentials for sale on the dark web (IBM X-Force 2025) means more organizations are exposed but haven’t been attacked yet.
+The 12% increase in infostealer credentials for sale on the dark web (IBM X-Force 2025) means more companies are exposed but haven’t been attacked yet.
 That exposure is detectable.

 Which Industries Are Most Targeted by Ransomware?